Free trees to be given away in Bonne Terre on Arbor Day

-Free trees will be given away on Arbor Day, from 10 a.m. to noon on Saturday at Veterans Park, near the Bonne Terre police station located on Allen Street.
+Free trees will be given away on Arbor Day, from 10 a.m. to noon Saturday, April 29, at Veteran Park, by the Bonne Terre police station.
 The event is sponsored by the Bonne Terre Garden Club.

-Winners of the Arbor Day Poem contest, held for North County school children in grades 3-6, will read their poems and help plant a tree in the park.
+Winners of the Arbor Day Poem contest, held for North County School children in grades 3-6, will read their poems and help plant a tree in the park.
 The garden club will also be selling plants and baked goods.
-Additionally, trees will be given away at the Terre Du Lac firehouse by the Gulf gas station at 10 a.m. on Saturday, May 6.
+Additionally, trees will be given away at the Terre Du Lac firehouse, by the Gulf gas station, at 10 a.m.
+Saturday, May 6.

 The garden club is working with the Bonne Terre Chamber of Commerce, Bonne Terre Parks Department Director Kenny Farkas, and the city of Bonne Terre in helping to make the event possible.